Search free PC games by keyword

 space exploration (14)

-Space exploration games let you explore the universe, planet by planet, star after star.
+GAME GENRE - Space exploration games let you explore the universe, planet by planet, star after star.
 Space exploration games are usually open-ended and involve other activities such as fighting space pirates, becoming a trading expert, mining asteroids in space..
 One of the first space exploration games was Elite, but the genre didn't stop there and spawned many other games worth a look.

 sports (12)